 What are Common misconceptions of Tics Related Obsessive-Compulsive Disorder (OCD)

 Popular culture and misinformation have confused the facts concerning OCD.
-People like claiming that they are “acting OCD” without having any genuine understanding of what the condition is or what causes OCD.
+People like claiming that they are “acting OCD” without a genuine understanding of what the condition is or what causes OCD.

 People have a lot of negative and frightening perceptions about OCD, which can lead to them avoiding treatment and remaining in denial.
 Here are some of the most frequent myths and why they are false.